HAVE YOU HEARD OF APPLE CIDER VINEGAR BEFORE? WE’D BE PRETTY SURPRISED IF YOU HADN’T!

 But is apple cider vinegar really all that it’s cracked up to be?
 Or is it just another overrated or potentially dangerous health trend?

-Let’s debunk many of the myths surrounding ACV and have a closer look at what research says so far.
+Let’s debunk many of the myths surrounding ACV and have a closer look at what the research says so far.

 Apple cider vinegar is a popular DIY remedy that has actually been used throughout history for cooking and natural medicine purposes due to its many wellness benefits.